f-i/Paleomagnetic_Data_from_Chinese_Literature/README.md

 This table contains information on terrane name which has been mentioned by the author, and also the corresponding continent where the terrane is located.
 So its COLUMNS include CONTINENT and TERRANE.

+## References

+1. http://www.ngu.no/geodynamics/gpmdb/ (please note that this website is down now)